Permanent importation of medical equipment

 You should attach your authorisation letter to the outside of your parcel and mark it ‘customs documents’.

-The authorisation number from your letter of authorisation should be entered in box 44/2.
+- enter code 1D09 and the authorisation number from your letter of authorisation in D/E 2/3.

 If you need further information, contact Authorisations and Reliefs Unit.